 Like what?
 To find out, take a trip back with us to see 22 retro kitchen concepts — from funky fridges to creative cabinetry — that we don’t see much anymore!

 Whether their relative rarity now is a good thing or a bad thing is really all in the eye of the beholder.

-VINTAGE KITCHENS: HOT STUFF – OVENS & STOVES
+VINTAGE KITCHEN DESIGN IDEAS: HOT STUFF – OVENS & STOVES

 1. Ovens with lift-up doors